Congratulations on making a New Patient appointment at our clinic!

 If the records, as described above, can’t be done at the first appointment, this follow-up appointment is required to prepare the set of ‘records’.
 These are specific to the individual and are essential for the Orthodontist to diagnose problems and finalise or confirm treatment options.
 These records may also be used as a reference to gauge growth.

 This final consultation is used to communicate the diagnosis, treatment options available, method of treatment, time and costs involved, risks and limitations of treatment and parent/patient responsibilities.
 You will receive all this information in a treatment letter which will be given to you at the completion of this appointment.
 You will have an opportunity to ask any questions.
-A fee of $250 is payable prior to this final consultation.
-For all adult patient the fees are $350.
+There will be a fee payable prior to this final consultation.

 These initial appointments are charged separately from the actual treatment fee and are payable prior to the commencement of active treatment.

-If it is too early for trreatment, you will be placed in a continuing care or recall programme.
-Your child will be reviewed periodically at a cost of $25 per visit until they are ready to commence treatment.
+If it is too early for treatment, the patient would be placed in a continuing care or recall programme.
+Your child would be reviewed periodically at a cost of $25 per visit until they are ready to commence treatment.

-Please note we are very good at running to time at our clinic and we understand your time is precious.
-Therefore, we are grateful for your promptness to your appointments.
+Please note we are very proud at running to time in our clinic and we value your time.
+Therefore, we are grateful for promptness to appointments.
 Please contact us soon as possible if you are unable to make an appointment.